Tap Water Safe

 Yes!
 The tap water is safe to drink.

-Yes, tap water in Stockholm, Sweden is safe to drink.
-It meets or exceeds EU and national standards.
+Yes, tap water in Stockholm, Sweden, is safe to drink.
+It meets strict Swedish and EU water quality standards.

 Sweden